nosajio/writing/the-habit-of-reading-2018-01-22.md

   <div class="caption">Habits can be used to achieve distant goals.</div>
 </div>

 It's obvious that your brain likes a degree of consistency.
 Everyone is different in this way – some people are more spontaneous than others and dislike routine, while others hone routine like a tool.
-I was the former for a long time, but lately I've seen benefit of the latter.
+I was the former for a long time, but lately I've seen the benefit of the latter.

 Whether or not you respond to routine doesn't matter much, your brain can still be coerced into forming new habits.
-However, the time is takes for a new habit to stick can vary from person to person.
+However, the time it takes for a new habit to stick can vary from person to person.
 This is why it helps to stack the deck in your favour by hacking your neural circuitry.

 ## The Low Expectation Hack
 *The low expectation hack is a name I've thought of for this because I can't find the actual name of this technique. *